 Your target audience is one of the important factor to consider when building a website.

-While building a website, it’s very easy to ignore your target audience and build the kind of platform you want because it’s literally all about you and your business.
+For starters, you might e tempted to ignore your target audience and build whatever kind of platform you have in mind because you feel its literally all about you and your business.

 But that’s not right.
 Your website is primarily about your target audience.
 And they are also the ones that’ll use the website to reach you directly, patronize your services or consume your content.

-Consider your audience demographic.
-If you’re an ecommerce website that sells directly to a young and urbane millennial audience for instance, your website design, content and imagery must put into account features that this audience can identify with.
+If you’re an ecommerce website that sells directly to a young and urbane millennial audience for example, your website design, content and imagery must put into account features that this audience can identify with.

-Whether you’re an existing or a new brand, when building your website, you want to set up a website that’s both aesthetically appealing to your audience and in line with the brand you want to represent.
+Whether you’re an existing or a new brand, you want to build a website that’s both aesthetically appealing to your audience and in line with the brand you want to represent.

-As an existing business, it’s possible you have an existing logo or brand color.
+As an already established business, it’s possible you have an existing logo or brand color.
 Any website designer that knows his onion will want to design your website to reflect this brand.

-That’s best practices and it’s also what we do.
-But there are instances where your brand colors do not bring out the design aesthetics or beauty of your website.
+That’s best practices and it’s also what is expected as part of key industry standards.
+But there are instances where your brand colors do not bring out the needed design aesthetics for your website.

-Where you meet with such situations, you can depart from your brand to some extent.
-Choose a color that emphasizes the design aesthetic without losing touch with the brand.
+Where you’re in such situations, you can depart from your brand to some extent.
+Choose a color that emphasizes the design aesthetic without losing touch with the original brand colors.

 Always remember that even if yellow and black are the major brand colors that identify your logo for instance, it doesn’t mean that you have to make these two the only colors that define your website.